seojeoinging/devblog/_posts/2023-07-14-Mobile-Puzzle-Game-Rules-Series.md

 ---
 layout: post
-title: "How we came up with the game ideas 1"
+title: "How we came up with the game ideas 2"
-date: 2023-07-10 08:07:56 +0000
+date: 2023-07-14 08:07:56 +0000
 categories: development
 ---

 ## Creating the Rules

-To design the golden brain puzzle app, setting rules for a puzzle was the first thing to complete.
+Setting rules for a puzzle was the first thing to complete.
 A main goal of setting rules is to help users to better understand our puzzle. by setting rules, users are provided with clear objectives and create a challenge.
 Also, well-defined rules help provide structure and ensure that the puzzle remains fair and engaging.

 ### here is our brief explanation of each rules:)